Club Adventures Logo

 2. A single supplement is available if you’d prefer not to share a room on this trip.
 The single supplement applies to all nights of your trip and is subject to availability.
 Please speak to your booking agent for further information.

 3. Entry to Bhutan is very strict and travellers can only enter Bhutan on a group visa as part of a tour.
-All travellers must arrive on Day 1 and depart on Day 10 to be eligible for a group visa.
-At time of booking, please provide your booking agent with a scanned colour copy of your passport, a scanned colour passport photo, proof of travel insurance that includes your name on the certificate.
+All travellers must arrive on Day 1 and depart on Day 11 to be eligible for a group visa.
+At time of booking, please provide your booking agent with a scanned colour copy of your passport, a scanned colour passport photo.

 4. The Sustainable Development Fee, charged by the government of Bhutan, is included in your trip price.